 The majestic 60-foot faces of four U.S. presidents gaze over South Dakota’s Black Hills.
 Recognized worldwide, they stand as a symbol of American democracy.
-This national treasure tells the story of the United States’ rich history, rugged determination and lasting achievement.
-From the Grandview Terrace take in the the spectacular views of George Washington, Thomas Jefferson, Theodore Roosevelt and Abraham Lincoln then walk the half-mile Presidential Trail that loops along the base of the mountain.
-Discover why the four presidents were selected, see how the mountain was carved and learn about sculptor Gutzom Borglum and the workers who brought Mount Rushmore to life.
+This national treasure tells the story of the United States’ rich history, rugged determination, and lasting achievement.
+From the Grandview Terrace take in the spectacular views of George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln then walk the half-mile Presidential Trail that loops along the base of the mountain.
+Discover why the four presidents were selected, see how the mountain was carved and learn about sculptor Gutzon Borglum and the workers who brought Mount Rushmore to life.

 Next, stroll the charming streets of the old 1880's mining town of Keystone, where you'll delight in old fashioned fudge, taffy and ice cream shops or find that perfect souvenir.